kazuhiro4949/PagingKit/Documentation/Tips.md

 [SimpleViewController](https://github.com/kazuhiro4949/PagingKit/blob/master/iOS%20Sample/iOS%20Sample/SimpleViewController.swift) in this repository helps you to understand usege.

 ## Creating your custom UI components
-PagingKit expects you create a menu cell and foucs view.
+PagingKit expects you to create a menu cell and foucs view.
 You can create and register them like UITableViewCell.

 Read [this section](https://github.com/kazuhiro4949/PagingKit#3-create-menu-ui) or some sample code.